6 recommended OTC drugs

 Frequently asked

-How long do I rest a sprained foot?
+How long do I stay off a sprained leg?

 Is an X-ray necessary?

-Yes, for any inability to bear weight (Ottawa rules), deformity, pain on specific bones — rule out fracture.
+Yes, for any inability to bear weight (the Ottawa rules), deformity, pain over specific bones — to rule out a fracture.

 When can I apply ice?

-In the first 48 hours, 15-20 min every 2-3 hours.
-Not directly on skin — towel between.
-No more than 20 min at once (frostbite risk).
+During the first 48h, 15-20 min every 2-3h.
+Not directly on the skin — a towel in between.
+Not more than 20 min at a time (risk of frostbite).

 Physiotherapy — when?